-Draft Worthing Local Plan
+Submission Draft Worthing Local Plan

-- 3.4 Worthing needs a new Local Plan to conform with the updated NPPF and to identify how the Council intends to meet housing, employment and infrastructure needs.
+3.4 Worthing needed a new Local Plan to conform to the updated NPPF and to identify how the Council intends to meet housing, employment and infrastructure needs.
 The current Core Strategy does not address these changes and in particular new requirements and tests for meeting housing needs.
 Work commenced on the new Local Plan in 2015 and in spring 2016 the first stage of Local Plan review (the Issues and Options stage) was published for consultation.
+In autumn 2018 the Council published its preferred options (Regulation 18) in the Draft Worthing Local Plan.
+The consultation on the Submission Draft Worthing Local Plan ran for 8 weeks between Tuesday 26th January and Tuesday 23rd March 2021.
+This was the 'Regulation 19' stage and it was the formal stage of the consultation process, prior to submission to the Secretary of State for Examination.
+Within a specific remit, this 'Publication' stage provided all interested stakeholders with the opportunity to comment on the policy content of the Council's Plan.
+The Worthing Local Plan was formally submitted to the

-In autumn 2018 the Council published its preferred options (Regulation 18) in the Draft Worthing Local Plan. - 3.5 An up to date policy framework will create greater certainty for those wanting to bring forward sites for housing delivery, supporting investment decisions and minimising areas of disagreement as to how policies are applied and the weight that needs to be attributed to different policies.
+- Secretary of State on Friday 11th June 2021 for independent examination.
+The Inspector has been appointed and dates for hearings are awaited. - 3.5 An up to date policy framework will create greater certainty for those wanting to bring forward sites for housing delivery, supporting investment decisions and minimising areas of disagreement as to how policies are applied and the weight that needs to be attributed to different policies.
 Housing can also be facilitated through site allocations.